The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Results

-We commented in Section \ref{sec:CDF} that the \texttt{Sherwood} simulation, and to a lesser extent the \texttt{CROCODILE} simulation, do not provide a good match to the observed CDDF at higher column densities.
-The lower right panels of Fig. \ref{fig:nH-T_SB-NHI} show that Lyman-$\alpha$ surface brightness is fairly insensitive to column densities much above $\log\rm N_{\rm HI} \sim 18\;{\rm and}\,19$ respectively.
-The explanation is the column density along any sight-line is dominated by the {\it integrated} contributions from lower column density clouds.
-Therefore, for the purposes of deriving the Lyman-$\alpha$ surface brightness distribution, it is acceptable to use a simplified model of star/galaxy formation i.e. all five simulations considered in this paper provide meaningful comparisons with the observational data; see the related discussions in Sections \ref{sec:T-lognH}-\ref{sec:insights}.
+The right panels of Fig. \ref{fig:nH-T_SB-NHI} show that the bulk of Lyman-$\alpha$ photons originate from clouds with $15 \lesssim \log_{10}\rm N_{\rm \HI} \lesssim 18$, concentrating the surface brightness signal in the range $-22 \lesssim \log_{10} \mathcal{S} \lesssim -19$, the faint end cut-off being determined by the simulation resolution.
+The column density along any sight-line is dominated by the {\it integrated} contributions from lower column density clouds.
+This surface brightness range is currently beyond detection.
+Therefore, for the purposes of deriving the Lyman-$\alpha$ surface brightness distribution, it is acceptable to use a simplified model of star/galaxy formation, i.e. all five simulations considered in this paper provide meaningful comparisons with the observational data; see the related discussions in Sections \ref{sec:T-lognH}-\ref{sec:insights}.

 In calculating the surface brightness distributions, we simply projected Lyman-$\alpha$ luminosities onto a 2D plane without using radiative transfer.
-Resonant Lyman-$\alpha$ scattering can, however, impact on filament morphology and hence change surface brightness properties.
-The following approximation suggests that the effect could be substantial, in lower density regions particularly, but only for gas clouds where the line centre is saturated i.e. its optical depth $\tau_0 \ge 1$, and $\log N_{\rm \HI} \gtrsim 14$, which is applicable in our calculations (see Fig.\,\ref{fig:nH-T_SB-NHI}).
+Resonant Lyman-$\alpha$ scattering can, however, impact filament morphology and hence change surface brightness properties.
+The following approximation suggests that the effect could be substantial, in lower density regions particularly, but only for gas clouds where the line centre is saturated i.e. its optical depth $\tau_0 \ge 1$, and $\log_{10} N_{\rm \HI} \gtrsim 14$, which is applicable in our calculations (see Fig. \ref{fig:nH-T_SB-NHI}).
 We can combine Equations\,\eqref{eq:Jeans} and \eqref{eq:NHI} in $n_{\rm \HI} \approx N_{\rm \HI}/L$.
 Assuming a random walk, the transverse broadening of a filament can be represented by

-where $l_0 = 1/(n_{\rm \HI}\sigma_0)$ is the mean free path at the Lyman-$\alpha$ line centre, $\sigma_0$ is the absorption cross-section at the line centre ($\approx 5 \times 10^{-14}$ cm$^2$), and $N_{\rm sc} \sim \tau_0$ is the number of scatterings per photon, where $\tau_0 \approx N_{\HI}\sigma_0$.
+where $l_0 = 1/(n_{\rm \HI}\sigma_0)$ is the mean free path at the Lyman-$\alpha$ line centre, $\sigma_0$ is the absorption cross-section at the line centre ($\approx 5 \times 10^{-14}$ cm$^2$), and $N_{\rm sc} \sim \tau_0$ is the number of scatterings per photon, where $\tau_0 \approx N_{\rm \HI}\sigma_0$.
 We then have